Tanusree Chakraborty: Early life

-Chakraborty was born in Kolkata and was a student at Kamala Girls' High School.
+Chakraborty was born on 6 August 1981 in Kolkata into a Bengali family and was a student at Kamala Girls' High School in Kolkata.
 She later studied political science at Basanti Devi College, a University of Calcutta affiliate.
+She owns two restaurants in Kolkata.

 Career

 After finishing school, Chakraborty began to work as a model.
 At that time, she did not have a full idea of what modeling consisted of.
 She worked as a model for a short time and appeared in numerous advertisements, among which was a Bangladeshi commercial for Pran Powder Spice that was very popular in both Bengals.
 She came to prominence with the 2011 film Uro Chithi.
 She came into the limelight with performances in Bengali films such as Bedroom (2012), Obhishopto Nighty (2014), Window Connections (2014), Buno Haansh (2014) etc.

+Political career

+Chakraborty joined the BJP in 2021, and contested for the party in the Shyampur seat in the 2021 West Bengal Legislative Assembly election but lost.
+She later quit the party in July 2021 in order to concentrate on her film career.